LilaRest/bulb/bulb_docs/advanced-bulb-concepts.md

 ---

 # Bookmarks
-For more program coherence, Neo4j provides **causal chaining** with the usage of **bookmarks**.
-The principle is to check with a serie of bookmarks, if the requiered previous sessions have been carried out.
+For more consistency, Neo4j provides **causal chaining** with the usage of **bookmarks**.
+The principle is to check from a serie of bookmarks, if the requiered previous sessions have been carried out.
 You can learn more about it [here](https://neo4j.com/docs/driver-manual/1.7/sessions-transactions/#driver-transactions-causal-chaining).
 <br/>
 Demonstration :